zkkli/PSAQ-ViT/README.md

 # Patch Similarity Aware Data-Free Quantization for Vision Transformers

-This repository contains the official PyTorch implementation for the paper *["Patch Similarity Aware Data-Free Quantization for Vision Transformers"](https://arxiv.org/abs/2203.02250).* To the best of our knowledge, this is the first work on data-free quantization for vision transformers.
+This repository contains the official PyTorch implementation for the ECCV 2022 paper *["Patch Similarity Aware Data-Free Quantization for Vision Transformers"](https://arxiv.org/abs/2203.02250).* To the best of our knowledge, this is the first work on data-free quantization for vision transformers.
 Below are instructions for reproducing the results.

 ## Installation